jaeraxdoto/mhlib/README.md

 suitable for the development of efficient metaheuristics for combinatorial optimization problems.

+To use the library you need a GNU C++ compiler and doxygen for the documentation, call "make all" and have a look at the documentation in the doxy subdirectory.
+Under MS Windows, we recommend to use a more recent version of the mingw-w64 compiler, either in the 32 or 64 bit version, or the g++ compiler under the cygwin environment.

+Note that this library is mainly the result of a collection of students projects, and we are not able to guarantee support.
+Although we believe that most modules are stable and efficiently implemented, there might be differences in the quality of the code among different modules.
-The library is in development since 1999 at the Algorithms and Complexity Group,
+However, we are always happy to get informed about applications, The library is in development since 1999 at the Algorithms and Complexity Group,
 Institute of Computer Graphics and Algorithms, TU Wien, Vienna, Austria.